sanskarmodi8/sanskarmodi8.github.io/README.md

 ---

-*I care about building systems that work in practice, not just in notebooks.*
+*I care about building systems that work in practice — not just collecting stars or streaks.*